Is it now the law in Santa Paula for my pet to be spayed or neutered?

 I found a stray animal who do I call?

 If you found the animal within Santa Paula city limits and are able to safely catch the animal, please call 805-525-8609 and bring the animal into SPARC.
-If you cannot safely catch the animal, please call the SPPD at 805-525-4474 for an Animal Control Officer to pick it up.
+If you cannot safely catch the animal, please call the Santa Paula Police Department at (805) 933-4231 for an Animal Control Officer to pick it up.

 My children want to help the animals at SPARC - how can they do that?

 That’s great!
 We are always in need of help!
 Unfortunately due to insurance restrictions, children under 18 years of age are not allowed to interact directly with the animals, but we have many ways that they can make a difference, such as reading to the animals.
+A parent must be present at all times while the underage volunteer helps at SPARC.
 Please contact us!

 Can you help me find a home to rent which allows pets?